 There are many, many off-the-shelf content management systems to choose from these days.
 It’s possible that you may have already heard of some of these: Joomla, Drupal, Magento, ExpressionEngine, Squarespace… the list goes on and on.
 WordPress though, is by far and away, the most widely used content management system (CMS).
-As of June 2016, WordPress’s market share is an incredible 60%.
+As of January 2022, WordPress’s CMS market share is an incredible 65%.

 It’s no secret that here at Torx, we’re big fans of WordPress.
-It makes our clients’ lives easier, and it is also user-friendly for developers as well.
-WordPress is based on PHP code and a MySQL database, both of which are programming languages and technologies that are well within our wheelhouse.
+It makes our clients’ lives easier, and it is also developer-friendly as well.
+WordPress is based on PHP code and a MySQL database, both of which are programming languages and technologies that we are very, very familiar with.
 We are incredibly comfortable working with WordPress, whether it’s locating and implementing one of its many, many plugins, or whether we’re diving deep into WordPress’s core codebase to “hack” at something in order to meet a client’s unique (and sometimes very complicated) business requirements.

 It is very important to point out though, that even with all of WordPress’s advantages, it is not always the right tool for the job.
 Its vast collection of plugins and the capability to make edits and revisions to its core codebase, make it extremely flexible.
 But some much larger websites and web application projects are actually a better fit for custom content management systems.
 Before any new project gets under way, we first acknowledge the pros and cons of developing in WordPress vs. creating a custom CMS.
 Our recommendation is typically based on overall business requirements, as well as what option is the most budget-friendly for our clients.